Adorno-Lab/.github/.github/ISSUE_TEMPLATE/paper-writing-template.md

 ---

+body:
+- type: markdown
+  attributes:
+    value: "## Welcome!"

 # Target journal, conference, or symposium
 ```
-Include the target journal, conference, or symposium.
+value: Include the target journal, conference, or symposium.
 It can be changed later.
 ````

 ## Stage